caspik/RepData_PeerAssessment1/PA1_template.md

    example, you could use the mean/median for that day, or the mean for that 5-minute interval, etc.

-I will use the means for the 5-minute intervals as fillers for missing values.
+The missing values will be filled with the means for the 5-minutes intervals.

 3. Create a new dataset that is equal to the original dataset but with the missing data filled in.